Victor-Descodificar/AutomationPractice/README.md

 <b>IMPORTANT:</b> The user personal information is on *creds.json* file.
 If you get some error trying to create a user with an already in use email, just modify the number that follow the email, like this:

 *princessdiana3@avengers.com* to *princessdiana4@avengers.com*

+##Footnotes

+This project was build to run in Chrome browser and Windows Operational System.